 A higher base offense level is specified if the defendant is convicted under 18 U.S.C. \$1956(a)(1)(A) or (a)(2)(A) because those subsections apply to defendants who did not merely conceal a serious crime that had already taken place, but encouraged or facilitated the commission of further crimes.
+Effective November 18, 1988, 18 U.S.C. \$1956(a)(1)(A) contains two subdivisions.
+The base offense level of 23 applies to \$1956(a)(1)(A)(i) and (ii).

-The amount of money involved is included as a factor because it is an indicator of the scope of the criminal enterprise as well as the degree of the defendant's involvement.
+The amount of money involved is included as a factor because it is an indicator of the magnitude of the criminal enterprise, and the extent to which the defendant aided the enterprise.
 Narcotics trafficking is included as a factor because of the clearly expressed Congressional intent to adequately punish persons involved in that activity.